How to Read Your StudentTracker® Report

 Student Details Report

-The Student Details report is a helpful way to easily view and filter the student-specific data that was provided by NSC.
+The Student Details report is a helpful way to easily view and filter the student-specific data that was provided by National Student Clearinghouse.
 It shows the enrollment and credential data by student.
 Filter by high school graduating class, in and out-of-state, 2-year vs 4-year, public or private institutions, withdrawals, and students who graduated.

 What is the difference between Retention and Persistence?